Skip to content

 We recently received funding for some publicly available computers for you to use when you visit our Hub.
 So, we are now able to provide FREE computer access, FREE internet access and FREE help to visitors for basic computer skills, to enhance the skills of those in our community who may suffer from 'digital divide'.

 For more information, or to make donations of material, please just ask.
 We give a huge shout-out to all those across the local towns and districts, who are making contact to arrange for us to consider receiving care of community history that they had kept safe, for such a wonderful occasion as this.
-We also appreciate those local communities who are organizing to drop off their history donations to us for digitising and also participating in helping provide further information as needed and thank our new volunteers who are hard at work organizing and researching district history.
+We also appreciate those local communities who are organizing to drop off their history donations to us for digitising and also participating in helping provide further information as needed.

 The Central & Western Archive is being run as a sub-group of the Tūātapere & District Promotions Inc. as overarching governance.
 We would like to acknowledge and thank the following supporters, sponsors and/or funders, of their community project, so far: